 There are many in the religious world today that claim to be an apostle.
 More than simply "a messenger" (Greek meaning of the word "apostle"), a title of "Apostle" is given or assumed by individuals wishing to mimick the authority and power given to the original twelve.
 For example, the [more]

-Understanding the Bible can be difficult.
+Attempting to understand the Bible can be difficult.
 For many centuries, the Catholic Church taught that the Bible could only be understood by an ordained priest.
 In modern times, people like N.T.
-Wright and other well-credentialed theologians are often held up as having profound (even special or unique) insights into God's [more]
+Wright and other well-credentialed theologians are often held up as having profound (even special or unique) [more]

 The Ten Commandments are recorded in Exodus 20.
 They were given to Moses by God and written on tablets of stone.
 According to IMDb, the classic 1956 movie "The Ten Commandments" (staring Charlton Heston) is the seventh highest grossing film of all time!
 The Ten Commandments were central to the [more]